 Today I used spray paints because I already had them left over from other projects.
 I painted the hydrangea leaf with antiqued gold, the maple in a pretty copper, and the sunflower leaf a dark green.

-After the paint was dry, I wanted to bring out the veining details of the leaf and also to take some of the metallic sheen down a little bit.
-All I did was brush a teeny amount of Waverly Antique Wax onto the leaves and work it in.
-What I love about the Waverly is that it is the consistency of chalk paint and is so easy to work with!
+Once the paint was dry, I wanted to highlight the natural veins of the leaf and reduce the metallic shine slightly.
+To achieve this, I applied a small amount of Waverly Antique Wax to the leaves and gently rubbed it in.
+I love the chalky texture of Waverly wax, which makes it incredibly easy to work with

 OK, can you believe a couple of hours ago these beautiful trinket dishes were a pile of clay??
 They are just perfect for using on my entryway table this Fall!